jbennett7/summit/README.md

 To Set up the "Add VM" and "Remove VM" buttons, after creating the service, you will need to go to the service in the Services->Catalogs Tab, Catalog Items acordian and select the service.
 In the configuration menu click add a new button, in the Object Details section you need to set it up as a Request, and the request name as "AddVM" or "RemoveVM".

+A not on the template the template name is hardcoded for this simulation.
+You could have just as easily tagged the templates.
+The template is specified in /summit/Service/Provisioning/StateMachines/Methods/create_provision_request method on the line:  template = $evm.vmdb('miq_template').find_by_name('rhel...'),  Here you could have also use the the 'Blank' template and specified the size of the disk to use as well.

 A note on the methods: In later versions of CloudForms this will be fixed, but on the current version, the rest-client gem path had to be specified using the following line: